ESGF/esgf-test-suite/README.md

   - `soft`: specifies the browser to use.
 Firefox is only support for the moment.
-  - `is_headless`: set the value to `false`, only if you want to display firefox when the tests are running (debugging).
+  - `is_headless`: set the value to `false`, only if you want to display firefox when the tests are running (debugging). **esgf-test-suite/selenium/geckodriver requires that the window of Firefox keeps the focus while the tests are running.
+So don't switch to other windows when is_headless is set to True**

 This section let you configure the browser used to test CoG and other services.